geluso/general-assembly-challenge/README.md

 and make sure they have definitely mastered Vanilla Javascript.

 ### Final Notes

-I'm satisfied with this implementation.
-The site could use additional UX and visual design, but the code is solid.
-This implementation represents a good functional skeleton for designers to build on top of.

 I'm happy to hear and discuss any feedback.
 Thank you for taking the time to read through this README and examine my work.